 where we have used $\tr[M] = \gamma$.
 Now, since the above equation holds for a full basis of $\L(\H)$, we have

 Together, the two statements in the above equation yield Eqs.~\eqref{eqn::Dual1} and~\eqref{eqn::Dual2}, completing the proof.

 As mentioned, and as already implicitly done in Ex.~\ref{ex::ProcMat}, we can also prove this statement by directly employing Thm.~\ref{thm::genFormProj}.
-To do so, we note that in the considered case, the output space $\H_\out$ and output projector $\map{P}_\out$ are trivial, while we have the re-scaling factor $\gamma_\out/\gamma_\inp = 1/\gamma$, such that Eqs.~\eqref{eqn::GenProj1} and~\eqref{eqn::GenProj2} of Thm.~\ref{thm::genFormProj} are directly equivalent to Eqs.~\eqref{eqn::Dual1} and~\eqref{eqn::Dual2} of the above Theorem. \end{proof} We emphasise that adding a positivity constraint to the objects in the set $\mathcal{S}$, as is often naturally the case in quantum mechanics, would yield the same characterization of the dual set $\overline{\mathcal{S}}$.
-As already outlined, the characterization of the dual affine set is simply a special case of the overall characterization of trace-rescaling linear maps between spaces that are defined by projectors $\map{P}_\inp$ and $\map{P}_\out$.
-In particular, denoting the corresponding map by $\map{T}[W] = 1$, we have $\overline W^\tau = T$, where $T$ is the Choi matrix of $\map{T}$ and the additional transposition $\boldsymbol{\cdot}^\tau$ appears due to the convention we chose for the Choi formalism.
+To do so, we note that in the considered case, the output space $\H_\out$ and output projector $\map{P}_\out$ are trivial, while we have the rescaling factor $\gamma_\out/\gamma_\inp = 1/\gamma$, such that Eqs.~\eqref{eqn::GenProj1} and~\eqref{eqn::GenProj2} of Thm.~\ref{thm::genFormProj} are directly equivalent to Eqs.~\eqref{eqn::Dual1} and~\eqref{eqn::Dual2} of the above Theorem. \end{proof} We emphasise that adding a positivity constraint to the objects in the set $\mathcal{S}$, as is often naturally the case in quantum mechanics, would yield the same linear constraints on the dual set $\overline{\mathcal{S}}$.
+As already outlined, the characterisation of the dual affine set is simply a special case of the overall characterisation of trace-rescaling linear maps between spaces that are defined by projectors $\map{P}_\inp$ and $\map{P}_\out$.
+In particular, denoting the corresponding map by $\map{T}[W] = 1$, we have $\overline W^\tau = T$, where $T$ is the Choi matrix of $\map{T}$ and the additional transposition $\sbt^\tau$ appears due to the convention we chose for the Choi formalism.
 Since dual sets play a prominent role in quantum mechanics, here we chose to discuss this important case explicitly.

-While the above Theorem only applies for self-adjoint, unital projectors that commute with the transposition, it can easily be phrased for more general situations.
-The general case is discussed in Sec.~\ref{sec::GenAppr}
+While the above Theorem only applies for self-adjoint, unital projectors that commute with the transposition, it can easily be phrased for more general situations (see Sec.~\ref{sec::GenAppr}).